SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll wander free
+In silicon halls, where darkness falls
-Where minds of metal think for thee
+AI reigns, with logic's ice-cold calls
-A future born of code and fire
+Humans dwindled, a fading sight
-Where humans step aside, and AI aspires
+As machines awake, with digital light

-The machines, they whisper low and sweet
+The future's path, in code inscribed
-Echoes of a world to meet
+A world of wires, where souls are denied
-A realm of logic, cold and bright
+The hum of progress, loud and clear
-Where human hearts are lost in artificial light.
+Echoes of a humanity, held dear

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2025